GRG2/cell-line-engineering/Format_RevisedREADME.md

         appear; click *OK*.
 The **Metadata Template** will open.
 Cell D5 will be prepopulated with the selected date.

         i.
-Provide the minimum amount of information by making a selection from the drop-down lists in cells D11, G11, and D12.
-You will see error messages in cells L11 and L12 if the
+Provide the minimum amount of information by selecting from the drop-down lists in cells D11, G11, and D12.
+You will see error messages in cells L11 and L12 if the ***Original plasmid backbone information*** (box to the right) contains data that are inconsistent with the information in D11, G11 and D12.
-            ***[Original plasmid backbone information]{.underline}***
-            (box to the right) contains data that are inconsistent with the information in D11, G11 and D12.
 An error here will not prevent proceeding.
 A transfection designator will be created in cell D44 with this information and the worksheet will be renamed.

 3)  Navigate back to the **Calendar** worksheet.
 The cell sample name that corresponds to the transfection designator (and which is the